Calibrating the Dice loss to handle neural network overconfidence for biomedical image segmentation: Material and methods

 We used the optimal hyperparameters as described in the original papers, detailed in Table 2.
 For each loss function, we substituted the DSC component of the loss for the DSC++ loss, setting $\gamma = 2$.

 To test for statistical significance, we used the Wilcoxon rank sum test.
 A statistically significant difference was defined as $p < 0.05$.
+We use bootstrapping to calculate the standard errors for each metric.
 To evaluate effect of softmax thresholding, we selected thresholds $\mathcal{T}\in[0.05,0.95]$ using the DSC and DSC++ loss on the DRIVE dataset.
-The source code is available at \url{https://github.com/mlyg/DicePlusPlus}.